zivid/zivid-python-samples/README.md

       and Zivid SDK, then list cameras and print camera info and state for each connected camera.
     - [camera_user_data] - Store user data on the Zivid camera.
-    - [capture_with_diagnostics] - Capture point clouds, with color,
+    - [capture_with_diagnostics] - Capture a 2D+3D frame and a 2D frame
-      from the Zivid camera, with default settings and diagnostics enabled.
+      from the Zivid camera with diagnostics enabled.
+    - [check_health] - Poll the camera health check from a separate thread while capturing in the main thread, printing the statuses and values every second.
     - [context_manager_with_zivid] - Sample showing how to use a context manager with Zivid Application and safely return processed data.
     - [firmware_updater] - Update firmware on the Zivid camera.